 - Anytime you select text, it will highlight as long as the highlight mode is selected.

-- To review a highlight, control-click the text and chose “Remove Highlight.”
+- To review a highlight, control-click the text and choose “Remove Highlight.”

 You probably have a copy of Microsoft Word already.
 Since Word 2013, you can open a PDF file directly and convert it to an editable Word document.
 You can then edit the document as needed.
 When finished, save the document as a PDF.

 There are dozens of tools that allow you to edit a PDF on Windows; however, most of these come with a price.
-In additional to Acrobat Reader, Foxit Reader is a free and popular PDF editor.
+In addition to Acrobat Reader, Foxit Reader is a free and popular PDF editing tool.

 - Go to the “Edit” menu.